apptainer/singularity-userdocs/definition_files.rst

 (which originally was the call to Singularity).
 Thus the runscript shell process ceases to exist, and only the process running within the container remains.

-Running the container built using this def file will yeild the following:
+Running the container built using this def file will yield the following:

 .. code-block:: none